Integrated Mental Health Inpatient Units

 Located within the regional hospital, each IMHIU features six single bedrooms with ensuite bathrooms and a comfortably furnished dining and lounge area, making the environment as welcoming and home-like as possible.
 The integrated service includes a full time psychiatrist, which brings benefits to all mental health consumers in the region.

 The Australian Government has made a significant investment to deliver additional subacute beds and places in South Australia.
 Furthermore, the State Government has invested substantially to improve SA’s mental health services and infrastructure, in response to recommendations made in the Stepping Up: A Social Inclusion Action Plan for Mental Health Reform 2007-2012 report.
 Together, these investments have markedly increased the capacity of South Australia’s mental health system.

 Admissions and referrals

 The Integrated Mental Health Inpatient Unit is an additional service and will not replace existing mental health services.
 The Integrated Mental Health Team will remain supportive of consumers receiving ongoing care from GPs.

-Referrals to the IMHIU for consumers with an acute mental health condition can be made by any health professional, including General Practitioners (GPs) and Mental Health staff.
+Referrals for consumers with an acute mental health condition can be made by any health professional, including General Practitioners (GPs) and Mental Health staff.
 Prior to the decision for admission to the specialist mental health unit, the resident Clinical Lead Psychiatrist will review the referred consumer in discussion with the referring health practitioner.
-In some circumstances an alternate treatment and care plan may be recommended rather than an IMHIU admission.
+In some circumstances an alternate treatment and care plan may be recommended rather than an Inpatient Unit admission.

-Benefits of Integrated Mental Health Inpatient Unit for country people include:
+Benefits of Integrated Mental Health Inpatient Unit for people living in regional South Australia include: